-Looking at Table III, both machine learning and deep learning classification techniques have consistently achieved good levels of precision and recall for all general classes of OSes except iOS.
+Based on benchmark data from previous related work: Looking at Table III, both machine learning and deep learning classification techniques have consistently achieved good levels of precision and recall for all general classes of OSes except iOS.
 Quantitatively, iOS, and Mac OS devices were underrepresented in the benchmark data from previous related work.
-Besides, as it is shown in Figure 5, there is a slightly higher misclassification of iOS as unknown and this is why the precision and recall of iOS are comparably lower than the rest of OSes.
+Besides, as it is shown in Figure 4, there is a slightly higher misclassification of iOS as unknown and this is why the precision and recall of iOS are comparably lower than the rest of OSes.
 We also believe that the limited TCP/IP stack basic features could contribute to the indistinguishability and misclassification of OS classes with the same kernel implementation.
 The false positives are easier to notice in the corresponding confusion matrices.
+As discussed above, since the benchmark dataset presented in [30] is skewed we argue that using balanced accuracy is a better indicator of performance for such datasets as shown in Tables III and VI.